 On the southeast side of the subdivision, Swanston (1972) also found a record of a "slump" that occurred on November 27, 1935, at "5th Street above Kennedy" Street that did not cause damage.
-Swanston did not map that feature, however, nor did he detail the active slope processes at that location.
+Swanston did not map that feature; however, nor did he detail the active slope processes at that location.
 The debris flow feature identified by Tetra Tech between Kennedy and Park Streets and upslope (southeast) of 5th Street, might be related to the "slump" mentioned by Swanston (located at approximately the orange arrow on Figure 5).
-This debris flow is probably also the same debris flow identified by Miller (1975), although Miller seems to have displaced its location slightly to the southwest of its actual location, mapping it between East and Kennedy Streets, instead of between Kennedy and Park Streets.
+That significant debris flow gully (called G000 Park in the new avalanche mapping) appears to be a different debris flow than the feature identified by Miller (1975), which is located slightly to the southwest, between East and Kennedy Streets (green arrow on Figure 5).